 QGIS (a full GIS suite but free and open source for PC and Mac, will work best on machines with decent memory and graphics cards.
 Steeper learning curve but more powerful once you have a handle on it.
 Lots of tutorials online, for example if you want to try georeferencing in QGIS and then making map tiles try this process http://www.qgistutorials.com/en/docs/georeferencing_basics.html to get a georectified TIFF image.

 Storymap (JS) excellent for telling the story of a journey or exploring spatial relationships between objects, moments, histories.
-Need a google sign in.
+Need a google account sign in.

 Juxtapose (create sliders for photos, maps, etc to compare images of the same place across different times – or other creative uses!)
-Need a google sign in.
+Need a google account sign in.

 AURIN – maps and data for Australian-focused research into into towns, cities and communities.
 Great social science resource.